Build a bot

 # Set auto reply messages (optional)

-On the Messaging API tab of your channel settings on the console, under Auto-reply messages, click Edit to go to LINE Official Account Manager and set automated reply messages to respond to messages sent by users.
-However, you can do more with the Messaging API as you can program your bot to reply in different ways to various webhook events.
+You can send auto reply messages to users when they send messages to your LINE Official Account.
+To set auto reply messages, open the channel settings on the LINE Developers Console and click the Messaging API tab.
+Under Auto-reply messages, click Edit.
+This opens up LINE Official Account Manager.
+Set auto reply messages there.
+But, you can do more with the Messaging API as you can program your bot to reply in different ways to various webhook events.

 # Next steps

-If you created your bot for the purpose of handling LINE Things webhook events, follow the instructions in Receiving messages (webhook).
+If you created a bot to handle LINE Things webhook events, handle the events as instructed in Receiving messages (webhooks).